Restoring Healthy Habits When You’re Burned Out

 Quick fixes and instant gratification may feel good in the moment, but paradoxically they will make burnout worse long-term.
 Whatever stage of burnout you are experiencing, you still need to take care of yourself; self-care will actually increase your resilience, making you stronger and able to get through this difficult patch, speeding up the process of getting back to normal.
 Don’t expect to be able to jump straight back into a full-on self-care routine.
 Start small to build up these habits:

 Your healthy eating has gone out the window:

 - Choose one meal to tackle first, e.g. begin having a healthy breakfast for one month and reassess from there.

 - Start by monitoring how much you are drinking/using.
 Try this for a week, and see what your results are.
 Once you have the facts you will be in a better position to move forward.
 Note: It can be harmful to stop drinking suddenly if you are dependent on alcohol.
 Make sure you speak to your GP before stopping suddenly.

 You stay up late watching TV or gaming:

 - It can be so easy to fall into a cycle of sitting in front of the TV until early hours, waking up exhausted, and then doing it all over again.
 Start by cutting back one hour of screen time (e.g., going to bed at 11 instead of midnight) over a period of weeks until you have gotten to a bedtime that fits you.

 You withdraw from family and friendships:

-You procrastinate keeping the home clean or completing jobs:
+You procrastinate keeping the home clean or completing chores:

-- Housework is probably the last thing on your mind if you are experiencing burnout.
+- Housework is probably the last thing on your mind if you are burned out.
 If it is getting out of hand, tackle one room at a time, or even one task—for example, leaving everything else but just doing the washing up.
 See how you feel after a week.